What Happens During a Psychedelic Experience? Part 2

 Meet the mesmerizing Haitian-American vocalist Lalin St Juste in this episode.
 Explore Haitian Vodou’s history, translating psychedelic insights into personal connections, and the emotional connection to stomach discomfort.
-Natasha Lannerd guides the journey with Sister Tripper Lalin St Juste.
+Natasha Lannerd guides the journey with Lalin St Juste.

 Episode Guests